The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/4-aggregates-and-seeding.md

 1. What is an aggregate function?
 What does each of `COUNT`, `SUM`, `AVG`, `MIN`, `MAX` do?
 2. What does `GROUP BY` do?
 When do you use it with aggregate functions?
-3. In Postgres, if you `GROUP BY` a primary key, why don't you need to list every other column in the `GROUP BY` clause?
-4. What is the difference between `WHERE` and `HAVING`?
+3. What is the difference between `WHERE` and `HAVING`?
-5. What is a seed file?
+4. What is a seed file?
 Why is seeding important for development?

 ## Key Concepts